Disneyland 70th Anniversary Key WLED

 Let’s start with a teardown of the key.
 I was curious what kind of mechanism they decided to use for triggering both the key itself and the lock stations when the key is inserted.

-Key head disassembled to show the NFC tag and IR receiver
+Disassembled key head revealing NFC tag and IR receiver components

 It looks like the key contains an NFC tag which activates the lock station, and the key station has an infrared LED transmitted in the lock which is ready by an infrared receiver in the tip of the key.